notiona/datapilot/README.md

 # Datapilot
-Datapilot is an open-source, low-code data analysis & machine learning assistant library in Python.
+Datapilot is an open-source, low-code data wrangling assistant library in Python.

 # Installation
 ```bash